F-2512CE Deluxe Blonde

 Series: Westerly Collection

 Add a classic-styled Guild 12-string to your collection with the F-2512CE Deluxe!
 This jumbo guitar is a powerhouse of a 12-string, featuring a solid spruce top with a stunning arched flamed maple back and flamed maple sides.
 This tonewood gives the F-2512CE Deluxe a loud, crisp voice with a robust tone while the classic Guild gloss Blonde finish highlights its striking, figured back.
 The F-2512CE Deluxe's twelve strings and jumbo body, combined with its arched back, give this guitar unparalleled projection, chime and sustain—a fitting addition to Guild's legacy of 12-string guitars.
-Premium appointments include a cutaway for easy access to the upper register, mother-of-pearl rosette, Guild Peak headstock logo, pau ferro fingerboard and bridge, full bound body and fretboard, gold hardware and Fishman GT-1 preamp system with volume and tone controls.
+Premium appointments include a cutaway for easy access to the upper register, mother-of-pearl rosette, Guild Peak headstock logo, pau ferro fingerboard and bridge, full bound body and fretboard, gold hardware and Fishman GT-1 Pickup System with volume and tone controls.
 Available in gloss Blonde finish with a satin neck.